AlexArutiunian/cache_LFU/README.md

 # Cache: Least frequency used
-I wrote three types of time-complexity for LFU cache in this project.
-In the directory "headers" 3 header-files - it is 3 type.
+In this repository is 3 types of time-complexity for LFU cache.
+In the directory "headers" 3 header-files - it is 3 types.

 ## 1) O(1)
 We can read about this method at [the link](https://arpitbhayani.me/blogs/lfu).